Vegetarianism: Economics and diet

+Some vegetarians are economic vegetarians who avoid meat due to cost considerations.
+Vegetarians also have an impact on the economy.
+In 2022, sales of vegetarian food in the UK was estimated at £1.16 billion.
+The US-based Plant Based Food Association found that the sales of plant-based foods in the U.S. alone amounts to $13.7 billion a year.
+Vegans have been found to influence the business at restaurants through what is referred to as the vegan veto vote.

+Economic vegetarianism

 Similar to environmental vegetarianism is the concept of economic vegetarianism.
 An economic vegetarian is someone who practices vegetarianism from either the philosophical viewpoint concerning issues such as public health and curbing world starvation, the belief that the consumption of meat is economically unsound, part of a conscious simple living strategy or just out of necessity.
 According to the Worldwatch Institute, "Massive reductions in meat consumption in industrial nations will ease their health care burden while improving public health; declining livestock herds will take pressure off rangelands and grainlands, allowing the agricultural resource base to rejuvenate.
 As populations grow, lowering meat consumption worldwide will allow more efficient use of declining per capita land and water resources, while at the same time making grain more affordable to the world's chronically hungry."
 According to estimates in 2016, adoption of vegetarianism would contribute substantially to global healthcare and environmental savings.